-The use of reserves by SMSFs is subject to stricter scrutiny by the Australian Taxation Office (ATO) than it is for other types of super funds that are regulated by the Australian Prudential Regulation Authority (APRA).
+The use of reserves by self-managed super funds (SMSFs) is subject to stricter scrutiny by the Australian Taxation Office (ATO) than it is for other types of super funds.
+This is because funds other than SMSFs are are regulated by the Australian Prudential Regulation Authority (APRA), not the Tax Office.

-SMSF trustees therefore need to be very careful when using and allocating funds as reserves.
+That means SMSF trustees need to be extra careful when using and allocating funds as reserves.
 They must clearly articulate the purpose for holding reserves and manage them in accordance with their fund’s investment strategy.

 What are ‘reserves’?